happy-bits/dud/package/readme.md

 ## Example 3

-If you just write a normal comments these lines will be ignored.
+If you just write normal comments these lines will be ignored.
 Only lines that contains '➞' will be interpreted as tests.
 So here we have four tests:

     /*
         Get the age of the oldest person.